How to watch over 400 meteors shoot through the sky for an hour Thursday night - LI News Radio

 The alpha Monocerotid meteor shower is set to be at its peak late Thursday night into the early hours Friday morning with up to 400 meteors per hour, according to the NASA AMES Research Center.

-This particular meteor shower gets it’s name from the Monoceros constellation which sits southwest of Orion, according to ABC News Baltimore affiliate WMAR.
+This rare meteor shower gets it’s name from the Monoceros constellation which sits southwest of Orion, according to ABC News Baltimore affiliate WMAR.

 Two meteor scientists Peter Jenniskens and Esko Lyytinenen predicted the latest outburst.